Scheduled MonumentsEnglandButterley Gangroad and Fritchley Tunnel

 What is Butterley Gangroad and Fritchley Tunnel?

-Butterley Gangroad and Fritchley Tunnel is a nineteenth-century railway infrastructure monument located in Derbyshire.
+Butterley Gangroad and Fritchley Tunnel is a structure associated with early industrial transport infrastructure in Derbyshire, dating from the early nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1422984.

 Who is responsible for protecting Butterley Gangroad and Fritchley Tunnel?